 I could feel through their words that they understood my thoughts, my innermost feelings and my experiences.

 I had never had any “online” friends; I had never even considered online friendships.
 Why would I?
 I had plenty of real friends, but those friends could not begin to fathom what it was like to want something so badly that it physically and emotionally hurt.
 They had no clue of the devastation I felt each time my period came or did not have positive pregnancy test results.

 As I met new online friends, I discovered a sisterhood of women who were dealing with infertility.
 There are multiple blogs and forums available where women can connect to this infertility sisterhood.
 It was truly amazing!
 Women were sharing information, telling their own stories, baring their souls completely, and even providing shoulders to cry on.
 The women in this sisterhood truly understood what I was feeling.
 They reached out to each other and to me, offering me support and hope when I needed it most.

 As I became more involved with the women posting online, I was able to find women whose stories were similar to mine.
 I was able to connect with many of them personally and we became friends as we shared our deepest thoughts and concerns, offering support to each other whenever it was needed.

 It has been several years since we finally brought our little guy into the world and I am still connected with many of the women that I met when I first sought information and online support.
 Of course, in many ways, we have all moved on over the years.
 Some friends finally were able to get pregnant through infertility treatments and others decided to adopt.
 We are busy raising our children, so time is often limited.

 We have remained connected in some way solely based on our shared experiences and our ties to the sisterhood that brought us together.

-I would encourage all who are experiencing infertility to seek the sisterhood online for true understanding and support.
+I would encourage all who are struggling to get pregnant to seek the infertility sisterhood online for true understanding and support.
 There are many, many infertility blogs and forums available, so you can choose the one that is right for you…